thutuephan/TheCloudResumeChallenge/cloudstepbystep/CypressTest.md

 - Make sure your API responds to unexpected input correctly; what if the inbound request is not formatted the right way?

-- Make sure you are checking edge cases in your funciton logic.
+- Make sure you are checking edge cases in your function logic.
 What happens if the visitor count is not initialized?

+II.

+A solid test generally covers 3 phases:

+- Set up the application state.
+- Take an action.
+- Make an assertion about the resulting application state.

 ### Installation